Exceptional Social Media Strategy: How to Develop One for Enhanced Brand Visibility and ROI

 Step 2: Research Your Audience

-To create personalised messaging and content, it is crucial to understand who your audience is and what they want.
-Conduct market research through:
+To create personalised messaging and content, you must understand who your audience is and what they want.
+Do market research through:

 • Online surveys